Grate-Oracle-Lewot/GrateCrystal/README.md

 - Foresight, along with letting Normal and Fighting moves hit Ghost types, now lets Ghost moves hit Normal types and Psychic moves hit Dark types.

+- Flying types (and pseudo-Levitaters) can be hit by Ground moves if they're currently underground from using Dig.

 - If you use Substitute whilst already having a Substitute up, it raises both your Defense and Special Defense by one stage each.

 - If you use Spikes while Spikes are already up, it lowers the opponent's Evasion by one stage.
 This bypasses accuracy checks.